AdeboyeML/Predictive-Analytics--for-House-Prices/README.md

 To view plotly graphs within the second notebook, copy and paste the link of this specific GitHub notebook (Part 2) into [nbviewer](http://nbviewer.jupyter.org/), because the plotly graphs cannot be viewed in github.

-Overall, the libraries utilized include ***pandas, numpy, seaborn, matplotlib, mxltend, sklearn and scipy.***
+Overall, the libraries utilized include ***pandas, numpy, plotly, seaborn, matplotlib, mxltend, sklearn and scipy.***